 Mental health treatment offered at Nightingale Hospital

-All of our treatment are tailored to our patient’s needs based on the understanding that every person is unique and have their own challenge.
+All of our treatment is tailored to our patient’s needs based on the understanding that every person is unique and has their own challenge.

-We provide an ongoing support with weekly free aftercare group for inpatients and Day Therapy patients for one year after treatment.
+We provide ongoing support with weekly free aftercare groups for inpatients and day therapy patients for one year after treatment.
 These can be invaluable in helping you consolidate your recovery.